-This project is focused on the measurements needed to accelerate the innovation cycle for semiconducting-inks for sheet-to-sheet and roll-to-roll printing, to enable bespoke, flexible, low cost electronics for the IoT, Industry 4.0, and healthcare.
-Specially, we are (1) developing and demonstrating measurement methods (soft and hard X-ray, IR, TEM, SANS, swelling-based measurements) and computational toolboxes (pyPRISM) focused on characterizing and predicting the local structure and orientation in organic semiconductor-based systems to link structure to device performance for device optimization and (2) developing measurement methods to probe the kinetics and induced morphological changes during the doping process in organic electrochemical transistors (OECTs) to gain the understanding necessary to optimize the structure and performance of such devices.
+This project is focused on developing the measurement methods and polymer physics models needed to accelerate the innovation cycle for organic semiconductor-based devices, to enable bespoke, flexible, low cost electronics for the IoT, Industry 4.0, and healthcare.
+Specially, we are (1) developing and demonstrating measurement methods (soft and hard X-ray, IR, TEM, SANS, calorimetry, and swelling-based measurements), polymer physics models, and computational toolboxes (pyPRISM) focused on characterizing and predicting the local structure and orientation in organic semiconductor-based systems to link structure to device performance for device optimization and (2) developing in-situ and operando measurement methods to probe the kinetics and induced morphological changes during the doping process in organic electrochemical transistors (OECTs) to gain the understanding necessary to optimize the structure and performance of such devices.

 Developing commercial products based on organic electronics requires materials that deliver predictable and reproducible performance.
 One advantage of these materials is their compatibility with versatile solution processing methods.
 However, this advantage can lead to unpredictable performance and poor reproducibility because the critical microstructure of the material forms dynamically as the solution dries during manufacturing.
 Many process parameters influence the drying process and the microstructure formation is often hard to control.